rabbit19981023/auth-restapi-example/README.md

     $ npm ci
     ```

-3. compile all the typescript source files into javascript codes:
+3. build the project (compile all `.ts` files into `.js` files):

     ```bash
     $ npm run build
     ```

-4. remove all unnecessary devDependencies, leave dependencies only needed in runtime:
+4. install all dependencies version-locked which are only needed in runtime:

     ```bash
     $ npm ci --production